AgentA12/Regex_Guide/Develop/gist-template.md

 You can also match carriage returns `\r` and tabs `\t`.

-Some more classes include . - will match any characters and \D will match ONE non-digit character.
+Some more classes include the . and  - will match any characters and \D will match ONE non-digit character.

 ### Flags

-Flags change how a regex will search a perticular string.
+Flags change how a regex will search a particular string.
 They are placed at the end of a regex,

 right after the last foward slash / char.
-THere are tons of flags but the most common ones are
+TH=here are tons of flags but the most common ones are

-the global `/g`, multi line `/m` and the case sensitive `/i`.
+the global `/g`, multi line `/m` and the case insensitive `/i`.

-If you add a global to the end of a regex, the regex wont return after the first match.
+If you add a global to the end of a regex, the regex won't return after the first match.

 `/foo/` No global